-Misconduct that involves substantial theft or fraud, significant physical damage to property, sexual misconduct, relationship violence, stalking, substantial physical, emotional or mental damage to persons, committed at least in part because of the victim’s membership in a protected class, or actions that create a substantial risk of bodily harm may result in suspension or expulsion from the university.
+Misconduct that involves substantial theft or fraud, significant physical, emotional, or mental damage to a person, significant property damage, Harassment, Sexual Misconduct, Relationship or Interpersonal Violence, or actions that create a substantial risk of bodily harm may result in suspension or expulsion from the university.
 Sanctions for drug-related misconduct are governed by NCSU POL04.20.05 – Illegal Drugs.

 11.1 Written Warning

 A Written Warning is a disciplinary reprimand that serves as notice that continuation or repetition of prohibited conduct may be cause for additional disciplinary actions.

 Disciplinary Probation is a pre-suspension status.
 A student may be placed on disciplinary probation for a period no less than the remainder of the current semester up to the remainder of his or her Academic Career.
 If found responsible for a violation while on disciplinary probation, a student may face more severe sanctions up to and including suspension or expulsion.